sympy/sympy/doc/src/modules/vector/intro.rst

 In vector math, we deal with two kinds of quantities – scalars and vectors.

-A scalar is an entity which only has a magnitude – no direction.
+A **scalar** is an entity which only has a magnitude – no direction.
 Examples of scalar quantities include mass, electric charge, temperature, distance, etc.

-A vector, on the other hand, is an entity that is characterized by a magnitude and a direction.
+A **vector**, on the other hand, is an entity that is characterized by a magnitude and a direction.
 Examples of vector quantities are displacement, velocity, magnetic field, etc.